 What is the coronavirus?

-Coronaviruses are a group of viruses that cause illnesses such as the common cold, to more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
-The COVID-19 strain of coronavirus is new and not previously known.
+Coronaviruses are a group of viruses that cause illnesses such as the common cold.
+They can also cause more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
+The COVID-19 strain of coronavirus was not previously known.

 - shortness of breath

-To prevent the spread of germs, carry out basic hygiene measures, which include the following.
+To prevent the spread of germs, carry out basic hygiene measures, such as the following.

 - Wash your hands more often, for at least 20 seconds, using running water and soap.
 Use an alcohol-based gel if water and soap isn’t available.

 - Cough or sneeze into your upper sleeve or tissue – not your hand.
 Put the tissue immediately in the bin and wash your hands.